HHousen/TransformerSum/doc/extractive/training.rst

 The length of output summaries during testing is 3 by default.
 You can change this by setting the ``--test_k`` option to the number of sentences desired in generated summaries.
 This assumes ``--test_id_method`` is set to ``top_k``, which is the default. ``top_k`` selects the top ``k`` sentences and the other option, ``greater_k``, selects those sentences with a rank above ``k``. ``k`` is specified by the ``--test_k`` argument.

+.. important:: More example training commands can be found on the `TransformerSum Weights & Biases page <https://app.wandb.ai/hhousen/transformerextsum>`__.
+Just click the name of a training run, go to the overview page by clicking the "i" icon in the top left, and look at the command value.

 .. _extractive_pooling_modes:

 Pooling Modes